 Read an article on how to set-up VoIP for your office here.

-Scalability is one of the greatest benefits of VoIP, as it is very easy to add users, new features and change subscription plans.
-No additional hardware needs to be installed for these updates, and just by increasing your subscription plan, you can simply install appropriate software on a new device, and it is ready for use.
+Scalability is one of the greatest benefits of VoIP.
+It makes it very easy to add users, new features and change subscription plans.
+No additional hardware needs to be installed for these updates.
+Just by increasing your subscription plan, you can simply install appropriate software on a new device, and it is ready for use.

 VoIP systems offer users much more than just voice calls.
 The leading VoIP systems on the market are best characterized as unified communications products, providing voice calls, instant messaging and video conferencing through a single system.
 Another outstanding feature of VoIP is the ability to integrate with other software solutions.
 Taking all of this into account, it is clear that a VoIP system can be vital to many business operations.

-With many benefits such as advanced features, the ability to integrate voice calls with other business services and the scalability of this technology, VoIP gives the old telecommunications system a run for its money.
+Since VoIP changed the telecommunications industry, and started offering many benefits such as advanced features, the ability to integrate voice calls with other business services and the scalability of this technology, it gave the old telecommunications system a run for its money.
 With this happening, the legacy telecom systems will eventually come to an end, and traditional telephony will be completely replaced by VoIP.
 Regulators, telecoms companies and end users have already decided and they all agree that VoIP is the most promising telephony solution for the future.

 The biggest engine of VoIP growth will be the continuous improvements in network infrastructure and services, especially mobile applications.
 Numerous businesses connect their mobile devices to their office network to make VoIP calls on the go.